 Do these ethnic/racial differences subside once other factors, such as religiosity and partisanship, are taken into account?
-Table 3 can help to address this question; it presents the logit estimates that examine the factors influencing public opinion towards same-sex marriage, as of May 2008.^{xviii} The estimates presented in columns 2-4 (in which the dependent variable is the probability of supporting Proposition 8) indicate that Blacks, Asians, and those identifying with another racial identity are all more likely to support Proposition 8 than are Whites.
-Blacks are .29 more likely to favor Proposition 8 than are Whites, while Asians are .27 more likely to support a ban on same sex marriage than are Whites.
+Table 3 can help to address this question; it presents the logit estimates that examine the factors influencing public opinion toward same-sex marriage as of May 2008.18 The estimates presented in columns 2 through 4 (in which the dependent variable is the probability of supporting Proposition 8) indicate that blacks, Asians, and those identifying with another racial identity were all more likely to support Proposition 8 than were whites.
+Blacks were .29 more likely to favor Proposition 8 than were whites, while Asians were .27 more likely to support a ban on same-sex marriage than were whites.
 Note that the magnitude of these ethnic/racial effects is far greater than the magnitude of effects for the other explanatory variables in the model.
-Thus, even when controlling for an individual's religiosity, partisanship, age, and political ideology (for which all the coefficients reach statistical significance) racial/ethnic identity continues to play a role in shaping one's views on same-sex marriage.
+Thus, even when controlling for an individual's religiosity, partisanship, age, and political ideology (for which all the coefficients reach statistical significance), racial/ethnic identity continues to play a role in shaping an individual's views on same-sex marriage.
 However, note that the coefficient capturing Latino respondents fails to reach statistical significance.
-As such, Latinos are no more or less likely vote in favor of Proposition 8 than are Whites.
-This finding suggests that, when accounting for political dispositions, religiosity and other voter characteristics, being Latino did not increase one's chances of voting in favor of Proposition 8, relative to Whites.
-Despite media reports attributing the passage of Proposition 8 to support from Black and Latino voters, this assertion may not be entirely accurate with respect to Latinos in California.
+As such, Latinos are no more or less likely vote in favor of Proposition 8 than are whites.
+This